 After completing professional foundation course work, students must select one of the following areas of concentration to be the focus of their studies.

 - Community and Organization: Prepares students for advanced practice in settings focusing on social problems and societal change at the community and organizational levels.

 - *Clinical: Prepares students for advanced clinical practice serving children, youth, adults and families.
 This concentration assumes a holistic view that incorporates the political, environmental, psychosocial, biological and spiritual dimensions of clinical social work practice.

 - Applied Behavior Analysis: Involves the application of behavioral principles to produce socially significant changes in behavior while integrating social work ethics in practice.
 Practitioners use direct assessments, research evidence and single-subject experimental designs to inform and evaluate interventions.
 The main aim of practice is to increase behaviors (e.g. social skills) or decrease behaviors (e.g. drug abuse).

-*In Fall of 2014 the Family Concentration and Health/Mental Health Concentration merged into the new Clinical Concentration.
+*As of fall 2014: the Family concentration and Health/Mental Health concentration merged into the Clinical concentration.
 For those students admitted under the previous concentrations the course requirements will vary.

-The following specializations are optional and can be earned within 57 credit hours:
+Specializations are optional and can be earned within 57 credit hours.

 - Therapy with Individuals and Families

 - Nonprofit Administration